google/trillian/storage/README.md

 # Storage layer

+## Package Layout

 The interface, various concrete implementations, and any associated components live here.
+Interfaces and types are defined at the top level package.

-Currently, there is only one storage implementation:
+Currently, there are two usable storage implementation for logs:
+   * MySQL/MariaDB in the [mysql/](mysql) package.
+   * Cloud Spanner in the [cloudspanner](cloudspanner) package.

+The MySQL / MariaDB implementation includes support for Maps.
+This has not yet been implemented by Cloud Spanner.
+There may be other storage implementations available from third parties.

+These implementations are under development and are not yet ready for use.
+   * Postgres, in the [postgres](postgres) package.

+These implementations are for test purposes only and should not be used by real
+applications:
-   * MySQL/MariaDB, which lives in [mysql/](mysql).
+   * In-memory Storage, in the [memory](memory) package.

+## Notes and Caveats

 The design is such that both `LogStorage` and `MapStorage` models reuse a shared `TreeStorage` model which can store arbitrary nodes in a tree.